cyfney/clogger/README.md

 3. Install the Library:

     - Navigate to Sketch -> Include Library -> Add .ZIP Library... in the Arduino IDE menu.
-    - Select the downloaded clog library ZIP file and click Open.
+    - Select the downloaded clogger library ZIP file and click Open.
     - The Arduino IDE will automatically extract and install the library.

 ## Usage